zrthxn/touchjs/README.md

 ## Installation
 You will need to have installed Node for this to work.
-Open a terminal window anywhere and run :
+Open a terminal window and run
 ```
 npm install -g @zrthxn/touchjs
 ```